Ingram Tom Moore High School: Academics and curriculum

-Campus

-For a school of its size, the physical footprint is sprawling.
-The land is shared with Ingram Middle School, but the majority is used for high school activities.
-Visitors often liken the facility to that of a junior college.

 Extracurricular activities

-Athletics

-Since 1980 the Warriors have won one state championship in the major sports, that coming in basketball in 1990.
-In the mid-2000s the basketball team had nice success, going to the state quarterfinal in 2004 and in 2005.
-Football has gone to the playoffs only seven times, in a surprisingly long amount of time of being unsuccessful.
-On the other hand, tennis is extremely successful and competes at state team pretty much every year.
-Additionally, they now compete against 4A schools during the fall season and in the fall of 2021 went to playoffs.

 Agricultural Science Department

 Ingram Tom Moore High School is well-known for its AG department and FFA.
 The various teams that compete for the Ingram FFA have placed well in all levels of competition.
 Unlike other school competitions, FFA teams do not compete only against other 3-A teams; they compete against teams from schools of all sizes.

 Band

 The Warrior band is part of the musical program offered at Ingram ISD.
-The band has a prestigious record, with a current two year sweepstakes at UIL Region marching, multiple Area appearances, and one finalist title at Area.
+The band currently has two year sweepstakes at UIL Region marching, multiple Area appearances, and one finalist title at Area.
 The band advanced to their first UIL Area competition in 40 years and earning their very first sweepstakes in school history with the show entitled "Eye of the Storm" during the 2019-2020 season.
 This year, the band advanced to the UIL Area D competition and made finals the first time in school history, placing 5th out of the 17 bands there.
 The 2020-2021 show was entitled "If I only".
 The band is currently under the direction of Mr. Samuel Bigott and the current Drum Major of the 2022-2023 season is Makayne White.
 The Warrior Band competes in Concert and Marching UIL Region 29 competition and ATSSB All-Region and State auditions for concert and jazz.
-The Warrior band also fields a successful Jazz Band called the Jazz Chieftains which performs a number of gigs every year.
+The Warrior band also fields a Jazz Band called the Jazz Chieftains which performs a number of gigs every year.